Man hurt, airlifted after being hit by vehicle on highway

 On Wednesday morning, Weatherwax said the truck driver turned himself in at the Clallam County Courthouse and was connected with State Patrol investigators.

-The unnamed man faces felony hit and run charges, she said.
+The unnamed driver faces felony hit and run charges, she said, but the investigation could take months to file.

 Ten fire district personnel responded and cleared the highway scene for Washington State Patrol’s investigation.